pungkula1337anka/Voice-Stuff/PythonMediaController.md

   search:
     wildcard: true
   typ:
-# only change the "in" value
+# only change "in" values.
+# changing the "out" value will break the script!
     values:
       - in: "(serie|serien|tvserien|tv-serien|tv serien)"
         out: "tv"